C andinvestments

 Collectors can buy the bullion coins from dealers.
 This is the first time the Mint has produced a 24-karat coin, a designation that means the coin contains 99.99% gold as opposed to 91.67% gold content in the 22-karat coins.

 Coins were available to the general public around June 28th.
 Prices vary each day with the gold market.
-Gold hit over $720 on May 11th, then fell after profit taking.
-Many anticipate gold could go to $1000 per ounce, but that is highly speculative, though possible.
+Gold hit over $1320 on Feb 14th, then fell after profit taking.
+Many anticipate gold could go to $1500 per ounce, but that is highly speculative, though possible.

 Call or email to reserve your Buffalo coins for purchase from us.
 If placed on a charge card, prices will be slightly higher.
 Visit bullion for daily prices.
 Visit Eagles to purchase.